 The start of a new year, quarter or month are all great times to set new goals for your photography business.
 But there is an art to goal setting.

-In today’s blog, I’m going to explain, firstly, why it’s important to set goals for your photography business.
+In this blog, I’m going to explain, firstly, why it’s important to set goals for your photography business.
 And, I’m going to share goal setting tips that will hopefully help you.
-Plus, you can receive my free goal setting template by signing up below.

 I hope that after reading this you’ll decide to make strategic goal setting an intrinsic part of your business planning if it isn’t already.
 If you do, I’m confident you’ll achieve more in your business than ever before.